Pisiform Fracture Test

 What is a Pisiform Fracture Test?

 Although not widely standardized for diagnosing pisiform fractures, the Pisiform Fracture Test involves palpating the medial aspect of the wrist where the pisiform bone is situated.
+Since pisiform fractures are relatively rare, it can help determine whether specialized radiographs to detect them are warranted (e.g. supinated reverse oblique wrist radiograph).

-To perform the test, the healthcare examiner applies gentle pressure on the pisiform bone located near the pinky finger, moving it in a circular motion.
+To perform the test, the examiner applies gentle pressure on the pisiform bone located near the pinky finger, moving it in a circular motion.
 Then, the patient is asked to bend and extend their wrist while assessing for any pain.
 The test is repeated on the other wrist for comparison, noting any tenderness, swelling, or clicking sounds.

-Apart from manual palpation, healthcare providers may utilize various imaging techniques, such as X-rays, computerized tomography (CT) scans, or magnetic resonance imaging (MRI) to precisely confirm the diagnosis of a pisiform fracture.
+Apart from manual palpation, healthcare providers should utilize various imaging techniques, such as X-rays, computerized tomography (CT) scans, or magnetic resonance imaging (MRI) to precisely confirm the diagnosis of a pisiform fracture.
 These imaging modalities play a crucial role in determining the fracture's exact location, type, and severity while also assessing any accompanying injuries or complications that may impact the treatment plan.

 How to use our Pisiform Fracture Test template